go-skynet/localai-website/content/advanced/_index.en.md

 context_size: 512
 threads: 10
 # Define a backend (optional).
 By default it will try to guess the backend the first time the model is interacted with.
-backend: llama # available: llama, stablelm, gpt2, gptj rwkv
+backend: llama-stable # available: llama, stablelm, gpt2, gptj rwkv

 # Enable prompt caching
 prompt_cache_path: "alpaca-cache"